-Once you’ve already created your online “brand” using social media, you need to manage and expand your network, and there are a plethora of tips and tools that can make that process easy and efficient.
-Read on for more advice.
+Once you’ve created your online “brand” using social media, you need to manage and expand your network.

 Facebook is certainly known to be largely social and non-professional, but Facebook can also be a great way to intimately connect with people that you have known, worked with, or met.
 (One simple way to think about it is that LinkedIn and Twitter are for meeting new connections and Facebook is for staying in touch with the old ones.)